BrentGrammer/Pic_Searcher_App/README.md

 - Fix prepared statement in updated_description.php line 14.
 The placeholder is not binding to $newDesc (probably because of quotation marks?)
 - consider parring down anchor column and just storing user inputs which can be inserted into echo statements to create the html code on the fly.
 - Add a user prompt to confirm delete image function
-- Sanitize and validate user inputs on index.php and user searches; (') throws an error.
 - Add no match found message if no matches are found for the image search on searchinput.php
 - Security precautions against SQL injections and XSS.
 - Style UI and forms